 If you’re a fan of sashimi, you will enjoy this albacore tuna bowl.
 In this recipe, the soft tender albacore tuna is lightly flavored with a soy sesame sauce and served over rice.
 It’s a simple meal that the whole family will enjoy.

-Did you know troll-or pole-caught pacific albacore tuna (びんちょうマグロ) is considered sustainable and environmentally friendly (read more)?
-And it is really delicious too!
-There is a misconception about albacore tuna’s quality because it is used in canned tuna.
-However, albacore tuna is really delicious with a mild flavor and soft texture when served as sashimi or sushi.
+Did you know troll-caught or pole-caught pacific albacore tuna (びんちょうマグロ) is considered sustainable and environmentally friendly (read more)?
+There is a misconception about the quality of albacore tuna because it is used in canned tuna.
+However, albacore tuna is really delicious with a mild flavor and tender texture when served as sashimi or sushi.
+I also like that it is an excellent source of omega-3 fatty acids than other tuna species.

 Soft tender albacore tuna sashimi marinated in soy sesame sauce served over rice.
 Garnish with shiso and scallion.